 Joseph Anthony Motsay graduated from Guilford, following summer school, on July 26, 1986 with a degree in Sport Studies.
 He also participated on the Guilford College football team as a linebacker but only saw limited action due to injuries.
-Motsay also worked part-time in the school's Athletic Department as a football trainer, before assuming a managerial role at Fitness Consultants International.
+Motsay also worked part-time in the participated in past years as mem- school's Athletic Department as a football trainer, before assuming a managerial role at Fitness Consultants International.